Using your built up home equity can really be to your advantage. Here are our picks for the best cash-out refinance lenders to help you do just that.

 Credible has a great digital platform to apply for a refinance.

-They can tell you within approximately three minutes if you will be approved and it won’t even impact your credit score.
+They can tell you within approximately three minutes with personalized prequalified rates, and it won’t even impact your credit score.

-In only three minutes, you can prequalify for a mortgage refinance with Credible.
-During that process, Credible delivers quotes from multiple lenders without affecting your credit score.
-If you see a rate you like, you can do everything online, including uploading documents through the website and monitoring the progress of your application.
+In only three minutes, you can get instant prequalified rates for a mortgage refinance with Credible.
+During that process, Credible delivers personalized prequalified rates from multiple lenders without affecting your credit score.

 - Cash-out refinancing